Pitfall trap: Uses of pitfall traps

-Disadvantages of pitfalls
+Disadvantages of pitfall traps

 There are inevitably biases in pitfall sampling when it comes to comparison of different groups of animals and different habitats in which the trapping occurs.
 An animal's trappability depends on the structure of its habitat (e.g. density of vegetation, type of substrate).
 Gullan and Cranston (2005) recommend measuring and controlling for such variations.

-Intrinsic properties of the animal itself also affect its trappability: some taxa are more active than others (e.g. higher physiological activity or ranging over a wider area), more likely to avoid the trap, less likely to be found on the ground (e.g. tree-dwelling species that occasionally move across the terrain), or too large to be trapped (or large enough to escape if trapped).
+Intrinsic properties of the animal itself also affect its trappability: some taxa are more active than others (e.g. higher physiological activity or ranging over a wider area), more trap avoidant, less likely to be found on the ground (e.g. tree-dwelling species that occasionally move across the terrain), or too large to be trapped (or large enough to escape if trapped).
 Trappability can also be affected by conditions such as temperature or rain, which may alter the animal's behaviour.

-The capture rate is therefore proportional not only to how abundant a given type of animal is (which is often the factor of interest), but how easily they are trapped.
+The capture rate is therefore influenced not only to how abundant a given type of animal is (which is often the factor of interest), but how easily they are trapped.
 Comparisons between different groups must therefore take into account variation in habitat structure and complexity, changes in ecological conditions over time and the innate differences in species.

+Pitfall trap design itself has a significant impact on the taxa present in the sample, and these effects are also taxon dependant.
+Trap size, material, preservative, and the presence of drift-fences all have their own effects on the taxa caught in the trap.

+This is in addition to the effects of disturbing the soil and surrounding environment when installing the trap, along with the length of time that the traps are placed in the environment for and the number of traps used.
+This trap and study design varies widely in the literature, either because different researchers simply have personal preferences, or to fit more specific research questions.
+This makes standardising the catch between studies for meta-analysis difficult.

+A key consideration of study-design using pitfall traps is that the resulting catch is a measure of activity-density, rather than a true density value.
+Unfortunately the variability caused by factors such differences between taxa, density-dependant activity, and temperature differences, makes it difficult for ecologists to calculate a true density from the count of the trapped organisms.